jrwalker-projects/myegregiouswebsite/content/authors/admin/_index.md

 title: John Walker
 ---

 John Walker is a data analyst, student and volunteer.
-In a previous life in banking technology, performed systems integration, development & delivery project management and program management office (PMO) roles.
+Previous life in banking technology, performed systems integration, development & delivery project management and program management office (PMO) roles.

+Actively seeking assignments - Happy to consider pro bono work for non-profits

 Based over the years in Paris, London, Tokyo and Chicago - delivered projects in 12 countries